 I won’t be offended if you mock me for this one.
 The final moments of Puccini’s Suor Angelica—here conducted by James Levine and starring the affecting Italian soprano Barbara Frittoli—are so shameless in their emotional manipulation that you can feel like a bit of a sap when they sweep you away (particularly in this somewhat over-the-top Jack O’Brien production, which leaves nothing to the imagination).
 “Hokey?” asked the New York Times’ Anthony Tommasini.
 “Not the way Mr. Levine drew shimmering delicacies from the orchestra as the offstage chorus sang Puccini’s wistfully angelic harmonies.”

 I remember Frittoli telling me once about how wrenching this role was for her.
 At the time of this performance, the soprano’s daughter Ariana was around the same age as Sister Angelica’s dead, illegitimate son.
-The idea of first having to give up her child and then losing that child to death was utterly devasting to the singer.
+The idea of first having to give up her child and then losing that child to death was utterly devastating to the singer.
 (Just watch as her anguish mounts in these final minutes of the opera; you actually begin to fear for her sanity.)

 It might sound like an overstatement, but personal connections like this make all the difference, both for a performer and for the audience that senses the artist’s deep commitment.
 And that kind of connection comes at a real price.
-Imagine singing such a role—and emerging emotionally devasted from the experience—only to find yourself hustled off to the Green Room to greet well-wishers.
+Imagine singing such a role—and emerging emotionally devastated from the experience—only to find yourself hustled off to the Green Room to greet well-wishers.
 That kind of artistic whiplash creates its own terrible type of dissonance.

 Now, More Than Ever Full Playlist